-D80998-P68973 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF 89BIO, INC. The undersigned hereby appoints Rohan Palekar and Ryan Martins, and each of them, with power to act without t with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as the reverse side, all the shares of 89bio, Inc. Common Stock which the undersigned is entitled to vote and, in their vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company 9:00 a.m.
-(Pacific Time) on June 1, 2022 at www.virtualshareholdermeeting.com/ETNB2022 or any adjournment or po thereof, with all powers which the undersigned would possess if present at the Meeting. provided on discretion, to to be held at THIS PROXY CARD, WHEN PROPERLY EXECUTED, WILL BE VOTED IN THE MANNER DIRECTED HERE STOCKHOLDER(S) ON THE REVERSE SIDE OF THIS FORM.
-IF NO DIRECTION IS MADE BUT THE CARD IS SI PROXY CARD WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL 1 AND FOR PROPO IN THE DISCRETION OF THE PROXIES WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME I MEETING AND ANY POSTPONEMENTS OR ADJOURNMENTS THEREOF.
-IN THE EVENT THAT ANY OF THE NAMED ON THE REVSERSE SIDE OF THIS FORM ARE UNAVILABLE FOR ELECTION OR UNABLE TO SERVE, T REPRESENTED BY THIS PROXY MAY BE VOTED FOR A SUBSITUTE NOMINEE SELECTED BY THE BOARD OF GNED, THIS DSAL 2 AND BEFORE THE NOMINEES 'HE SHARES Continued and to be signed on reverse side
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF 89BIO, INC.

+The undersigned hereby appoints Rohan Palekar and Ryan Martins, and each of them, with power to act without the other and with power of substitution, as proxies and attorneys-in-fact and hereby authorizes them to represent and vote, as provided on the reverse side, all the shares of 89bio, Inc. Common Stock which the undersigned is entitled to vote and, in their discretion, to vote upon such other business as may properly come before the Annual Meeting of Stockholders of the Company to be held at 9:00 a.m.
+(Pacific Time) on June 2, 2021 at www.virtualshareholdermeeting.com/ETNB2021 or any adjournment or postponement thereof, with all powers which the undersigned would possess if present at the Meeting.

+THIS PROXY CARD, WHEN PROPERLY EXECUTED AND RETURNED, WILL BE VOTED IN THE MANNER DIRECTED HEREIN BY THE STOCKHOLDER(S) ON THE REVERSE SIDE OF THIS FORM.
+IF NO DIRECTION IS MADE BUT THE CARD IS SIGNED, THIS PROXY CARD WILL BE VOTED FOR THE ELECTION OF ALL NOMINEES UNDER PROPOSAL 1 AND FOR PROPOSAL 2 AND IN THE DISCRETION OF THE PROXIES WITH RESPECT TO SUCH OTHER BUSINESS AS MAY PROPERLY COME BEFORE THE MEETING AND ANY POSTPONEMENTS OR ADJOURNMENTS THEREOF.
+IN THE EVENT THAT ANY OF THE NOMINEES NAMED ON THE REVERSE SIDE OF THIS FORM ARE UNAVAILABLE FOR ELECTION OR UNABLE TO SERVE, THE SHARES REPRESENTED BY THIS PROXY MAY BE VOTED FOR A SUBSTITUTE NOMINEE SELECTED BY THE BOARD OF DIRECTORS.

+Continued and to be signed on reverse side